Engee documentation

 You can define the initial states as parameters in the block dialogue box or enter them from an external signal:

-• To define initial states as a block parameter, specify Initial condition source as internal and enter a value in the Initial condition field.
+• To define the initial states as a block parameter, specify Initial condition source as a internal and enter a value in the field Initial condition.

-• To get initial conditions from an external source, specify Initial condition source as external.
-The optional input port appears below the input port.
+• To get the initial states from an external source, specify Initial condition source as a external.
+An additional input port appears below the input port.

-If the integrator limits its output signal (see Integrator Limiting), the initial condition must be within the saturation limits of the integrator.
+If the integrator limits its output signal (see Sect.
+Integrator limiting), the initial state must be within the saturation limits of the integrator.
 If the initial state is outside the saturation limits of the block, the block displays an error message.

-• When the integral is less than or equal to the Lower saturation limit, the output is held at the Lower saturation limit.
+• When the integral is less than or equal to Lower saturation limit, the output is held at Lower saturation limit.

-• When the integral is between the Lower saturation limit and the Upper saturation limit, the output is held at the integral.
+• When the integral is between Lower saturation limit and Upper saturation limit, the output is held at the integral.

-To generate a signal indicating when the state is limited, select the Show saturation port checkbox.
+To generate a signal indicating when the state is limited, check Show saturation port.
 The saturation port appears below the block output port.

 integrator 2